soupslurpr/BeauTyXT/docs/architecture.md

 ### Application process

+Home, About, the bundled licenses, and documents started from Home share a Navigation 3 back stack inside `HomeActivity`.
+Each document entry owns a retained in-memory session, including its picker and scanner flows.
+The entry survives configuration changes and disposes its session after its exit transition.
+A closing editor stays rendered until then without restarting checkpoint or save work.
+Navigation 3 owns Home page motion, including scanner entries; a Back gesture stays on the editor when it must dismiss a keyboard or request a close confirmation.
+Back still passes through the editor's keyboard, nested-page, pending-operation, and unsaved-edit guards before navigation can close a document.

+Home uses Navigation 3 1.3.0-alpha01 for its `DeferredAnimatedContent` predictive Back handoff fix.
+The navigation event state is shared with `NavDisplay`; a committed gesture records its exit direction against the outgoing entry until that entry retires.
+This keeps both pages moving together after release, even when a right-edge gesture differs from toolbar Back or another Back interrupts the exit.
+Cancelled gestures do not change the stack or the next toolbar exit.

+Page transitions layer a full-width foreground slide over a background page that travels one-third as far and darkens by up to 10%.
+Both pages follow the same direction, including predictive Back and its completion or cancellation.
+Normal transitions use the shared Material spatial and effects motion specs;
+predictive progress controls placement and shading together.
+The native camera preview clips its scaled texture to its own bounds so it cannot draw outside the scanner page during these transitions.

+Only destination identities, initial actions, and ordinary page state enter saved navigation state.
+Document text and source capabilities remain in memory;
+process death replaces a live document with an ended-session notice.
+A pending system picker can deliver its result to the restored entry.
+External VIEW/EDIT documents still use `MainActivity` and Android's separate document tasks; SEND continues through `ShareActivity`.
+They retain independent Recents entries, canonical source task reuse, URI grants, and caller-return behavior.

 Legacy private-state cleanup runs once per process on an I/O dispatcher.
 Document UI, provider metadata queries, and new picker launches wait for success.
 Cleanup failure leaves these workflows gated behind an explicit Retry action;